Your Safety is our Priority

 Calls for security escort service are dispatched immediately.
 However, a delay in response time may be due to a high volume use of the program.
 If this occurs, please place your call again.

-Emergency Call Boxes (Blue Lights)
+Emergency Notification Devices (Blue Lights)

 There are 27 emergency call boxes in various locations to provide immediate interaction and assistance.
 Additionally, there are 54 courtesy phones throughout the residence halls to contact Campus Security.
 To activate, either push the button or dial 2020.